Skip to content

 ToolCommandPurpose

-Verbose statusopenkoi status --verboseDetailed breakdown of every subsystem.
+Verbose statusopenkoi status --verboseDetailed breakdown of every subsystem including trust levels.

 Cost dashboardopenkoi status --costsCost breakdown by time period and model.